-An online inquiry with the NHB resulted in the potential for marsh elder (Iva frutescens, Atlantic sturgeon (Acipenser oxirinchus), short nose sturgeon (Acipenser brevirostrom) occurrence near the project area.
-Ambit Engineering has performed a Protected Species survey and did observe marsh elder along the shoreline associated with the subject lot.
-These locations of marsh elder are depicted on the NH DES Wetland Application plan set.
-This information will be provided to NHB and NHF & G and will be provided to NH DES upon receipt.
+An online inquiry with the NHB resulted in the potential for Atlantic sturgeon (Acipenser oxyrinchus), and short nose sturgeon (Acipenser brevirostrum) to potentially occur near the project area.
+Ambit Engineering will provide specific project information to NHF & G and comments/recommendations will be provided to NH DES upon receipt.